Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 If you want LINSTOR to manage your storage, you first have to tell it where the storage is.

 You will now turn your loose set of machines into an actual cluster.
-The first step is to make LINSTOR aware of your satellite nodes, starting with the controller node itself.
+The first step is to make LINSTOR aware of your satellite nodes, starting with the controller node itself which will also act as a satellite node in your cluster.
 Run this command on the controller node, substituting your node’s hostname for alfa and its IP address for 192.168.122.50:

 # linstor node create alfa 192.168.122.50